menu

 code_challange

 This is a bit complex to explain right in this way, but I'll still try my best.
-So the code challenge is technically a part of something known as PKCE, which stands for Proof Key Code Exchange.
+So, the code challenge is technically a part of PKCE, which stands for Proof Key Code Exchange.
 It's an extension to the client authentication model, which protects the OAuth system against CSRF and authentication injection attacks.
-I will dive deeper at the end when we write the exploit for brute forcing this by hand via python, but for now, understand this is used so that the authorization server knows that the client who is exchanging the authorization code is the same one who actually requested it.
+I will dive deeper at the end when we write the exploit for brute forcing this via hand via Python, but for now, understand this is used so that the authorization server knows that the client exchanging the authorization code is the same one who requested it.

 That's it for now.
-I'll explain this in the later part.
+I'll explain this later.
 Trust Me!

 code_challange_method

-This parameter is the hashing method which was used to derive the code_challange from the code_verifier. code_verifier is simply a secure random string (it's a part of the PKCE process), which is then used to acquire a code_challenge by hashing it using SHA-256.
-The code_challange_method here is set to S256, which simply means SHA-256 hashing algorithm.
+This parameter is the hashing method that was used to derive the code_challange from the code_verifier. code_verifier is simply a secure random string (it's part of the PKCE process), which is then used to acquire a code_challenge by hashing it using SHA-256.
+The code_challange_method here is set to S256, which means the SHA-256 hashing algorithm.

 Again, trust me; I'll make this simpler to understand in the exploitation scenario.